39plu/dumi-theme-skk/example/docs/config/index.en-US.md

   order: 4
 ---

-`dumi-theme-antd-style` For better customizability, some special fields are added, and they are placed in the `themeConfig` field of the `dumi` theme configuration item.
+`@39nyx/dumi-theme-skk` For better customizability, some special fields are added, and they are placed in the `themeConfig` field of the `dumi` theme configuration item.
 The specific configuration fields are as follows:

 ## Basic Config